nf1973/Komoot-Completed-Tours/README.md

 - If you delete `tours.json` it will be recreated with all tours the next time you run the script.

+### 4. Analyze your tours

+An example analysis script `analysis_example.py` is included, which will show a monthly summary of your extracted tours.

+Feel free to adapt this so suit your needs.
+Enjoy!

 If you run into any issues, please report in the Issues Section of the repository at https://github.com/nf1973/Komoot-Completed-Tours